rwperrott/Useful4LinuxMint/software/service/wine.md

 # [Wine](https://www.winehq.org)

+>Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer able to run Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
+Instead of simulating internal Windows logic, like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls, on-the-fly.
+This eliminates the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop.

-The Ubuntu Wine versions are always too dated, so the WineHQ stable repo must be added for a decent WINE experience!
+The Ubuntu Wine versions are **always** too dated, so the WineHQ stable repo must be added for a decent Wine experience!

 ## Following [Ubuntu](https://wiki.winehq.org/Ubuntu) instructions, with some corrections: